Simulating Multi-Table Contention in Catalog Formats

 Multiple tables

-With uniform table selection, partitioned workloads fall into four performance tiers:
+With uniform table selection, partitioned workloads fall into three performance tiers:

 Outliers: S3 Express One Zone (S3x) and GCP